xlab-uiuc/emt/README.md

 Note that we only apply for available and functional badge.
 ### Repository overview
-- *linux_emt*, Linux kernel implementation including support for x86-radix, ECPT, and FPT
+- *emt-linux*, Linux kernel implementation including support for x86-radix, ECPT, and FPT
-- *qemu_emt*, QEMU emulation tool to test and evaluate architectures
+- *qemu-emt*, QEMU emulation tool to test and evaluate architectures
 - *dynamorio* Memory simulator for performance
-- *rethinkVM_bench* benchmark repo for all benchmarks
+- *VM-Bench* benchmark repo for all benchmarks

 ## Dependency Installation